lbryio/lbry.com/content/faq/view-rewards.md

 Creators will see these on their wallet page as Tips (filter on Received + Tips) and they will be summed up monthly on the Rewards page under `Content View Tips: Month Year`.
 You may [unlock the tips](https://lbry.com/faq/tipping) to have the show in your balance, but while locked, they help your content be discovered.

 ![](https://thumbs.spee.ch/view/@thumbnails:4c/9decca5b3974f17a.jpeg)

-These tips are separate from tips your followers may issue independently.

 ## Requirements and disqualifications